Steroid tablets

 Here are some things to know when you're taking steroid tablets.
 Other things may be important as well, so ask your healthcare provider what you should know about.

-• Other medicines: steroid tablets can interact with some medications, herbal supplements and rongoā Māori, so check with your doctor or pharmacist before starting steroid tablets and before starting any new products.
+• Other medicines: Steroid tablets can interact with some medications, herbal supplements and rongoā Māori, so check with your doctor or pharmacist before starting steroid tablets and before starting any new products.

 • Increased risk of infections: Taking steroid tablets for a long time can increase your risk of all types of infections.
 Tell your doctor if you come into contact with someone who has a contagious illness such as chickenpox or measles, or if you feel unwell.